arago/OGIT/README.md

-# Welcome to the 'Open Graph for IT Ontology'
+# Welcome to the 'Open Graph for IT' Ontology
 ================

 # Aim of this repository

 The information provided here is aimed at implementor and vendors planning to use the Open Graph of IT.
-Here you'll find all information about implementing, contributing and integration the OGIT within a enterprise IT environment.
+Here you'll find all information about implementing, contributing and integrating the OGIT within a enterprise IT environment.

-# Open Graph of IT
+# What is the Open Graph of IT (OGIT)?

 The strategy of building a semantic representation of all IT and its interaction with business processes and people requires a sound data space as a foundation for computational evaluation of this enterprise space.

 Here you'll find an approach we call "OGIT - The Open Graph of IT", which will be the foundation of an 'IT version' of **Google's Knowledge Graph** oder Facebooks **Social Graph**.
 A specification that every interested party is free to use and to extend utilizing an community-based process, we will be definig in the near future.

+Please have a look at the [Basic Concepts section](https://github.com/arago/graphIT-ontology/wiki/Basic-Concepts) in the Wiki for deeper look at OGIT.

 ## Goals and Components of OGIT

-The OGIT platform has to fulfill several tasks:
+The OGIT platform will fulfill several tasks:

 1.	store all historic and current data of the open graph of IT